tracking-exposed/youtube.tracking.exposed/content/privacy.md

 The *collaborative test* like [poTEST#1](https://pornhub.tracking.exposed/potest/final-1), or [weTEST#1](/wetest/1) **fail to comply with point n.1 above**, we release the data because the pseudonym released as part of the test is different from the one associated to the profile. _It can't be correlated_.

-We should also consider, among the 'related content', **YouTube likely recommend something related to individual previous activities**.
-It is possible exist a content so personal to link uniquely an individual, and thus de-anonymize a subject or an interest of a subject? (well, the answer is 'maybe', if supported by strong out of channel information).
+We should also consider, among the 'related content,' **YouTube likely recommend something related to previous individual activities**.
+Is it possible Youtube creates a curated selection so personal to link an individual uniquely, and thus de-anonymize a subject or an interest of a data subject?
+The answer is, "maybe if supported by an out-of-band leak."
+Even in the worst-case scenario, we don't estimate this might lead to a leakage of personal data, mainly because thees amount of people using our tool is less than 100 on average per day.
-What this might lead at?
-Considering the small amount and narrow-focus of the At the moment we don't estimate this might lead to a leakage of sensible information. we can't outline a general rule and we should evaluate to do a data protection impact assessment in every different case.
-It is good, in the test, to do the experiment with a browser logged off, cleaned cookies, history, and local storage.
-Even simple suggestion, install a new browser, often we suggest [Brave](https://brave.com)
+At the moment, it is too early for us to outline a general rule.
+Data Protection Impact Assessment should happen in every different case.
+In the test, it is good to participate in the experiment, with a browser logged-off and cleaned cookies, history, and local storage.
+Even simple suggestion, install a new browser, often we suggest Brave.

 ---